 You might remember your mom giving you a glass of warm milk before bedtime to help you sleep.
-It's not another old wives' tale – studies have shown that a little milk can help you sleep better.
+It's not another old wives' tale - studies have shown that a little milk can help you sleep better.
 And it's not just milk either.
-There are a host of common foods that can help you get to sleep – and stay asleep – easier.
-Here are a few:
+Other foods can help you get to sleep and stay asleep.

-Foods rich in tryptophan include milk (hence the popular bedtime habit), cheese, eggs, nuts, fish, and beans.
+Foods rich in tryptophan include milk, cheese, eggs, nuts, fish, and beans.
 These are protein-rich foods, so they should be easy to remember when you're deciding what to have for a bedtime snack.

 Tryptophan is often pointed to as the culprit for post-Thanksgiving Dinner sleepiness, but many people have debunked this explanation as overly simplistic.
 While it is true turkey is rich in tryptophan, the large size of the dinner and the plethora of starches in the typical dinner are more likely to cause drowsiness.